bonitasoft/bonita-doc/md/pools-and-lanes.md

 # Pools and lanes

+This page defines pools and lanes and how they can be configured.

 A pool is a container for a process in a diagram.
 A lane is a division of a pool (think of swimlanes in a swimming pool).
 You can use lanes to group elements of a pool that are functionally related.